RubendeBruin/DAVE/docs/managed_nodes.rst

 - should not be edited directly
 - shall not export python code (give_python_code returns an empty string)
-- depends on its manager

 Managers shall:

+- Derive from Manager
 - take care of the creation of their managed nodes when producing python code
+- implement "depends_on".
+This is used for sorting the nodes before creating python code
-- implement "depends_on"
+- implement "managed_nodes"

-The export python code routine

-- of the manager is called as soon a one of the managed nodes is encountered in the sorted node list, but only if all its depends_on properties are satisfied.

 Mangers may:
 - change the nodes that they manage